Dorm Life in Yellowstone

 Most dorm buildings have community bathrooms, meaning everyone shares the same restrooms (the plus side to this arrangement is that a dorm custodian cleans the community bathrooms, meaning you won’t have to worry about it).
 There are few dorms with two rooms sharing one bathroom and fewer dorms that have private bathrooms.

-WIFI is available in almost every employee residence (Roosevelt Lodge is an exception), but comes through a third party provider with limited bandwidth, meaning your internet connection won’t always be stable or reliable.
+WiFi is available in almost every employee residence (Roosevelt Lodge is an exception), but comes through a third-party provider with limited bandwidth, meaning your internet connection won’t always be stable or reliable.
+There are cellular towers located within the park at Canyon, Mammoth, Grant, Old Faithful, and Lake.
+Reception varies based on your provider and the service plan you choose

 “To get to live in a place like this, and yet having housing taken care of, food taken care of, it’s so easy,” Rafferty said.
 “Any place else, you’re trying to find your own apartment and you have to figure out how you’re going to make ends meet.
 Here, it’s like, that’s all taken care of, and you can just work and then get outside and have fun.”